Dance on the Blacktop

 Dance on the Blacktop is the third studio album by American shoegaze band Nothing.
-It is the last album to feature bassist Nick Bassett (also the guitarist of Whirr) and founding member, vocalist and guitarist Brandon Setta before both departed the band between 2018 and 2019, respectively.
+It is the last album to feature bassist Nick Bassett (also the guitarist of Whirr) and longtime guitarist-vocalist Brandon Setta before both departed the band between 2018 and 2019, respectively.
 The album was released on August 24, 2018 by Relapse Records.

 Background

 In October 2017, it was announced that Nothing had begun recording a third studio album at Dreamland Studio in Woodstock, New York with producer John Agnello.
 The band took a break from recording the album in December 2017 for a mini tour with Ceremony.

 On June 5, 2018, the first single from the album, "Zero Day", was released.
 A preview of the song debuted in Revolver magazine on May 30, 2018.
 The same day as the single's release, Nothing announced the track listing, album release date and their fall 2018 tour, which involved supporting acts Swirlies, Big Bite and Smut.

 The second single, "Blue Line Baby", was released on July 11, 2018, accompanied with a music video a week later.
 Revolver described the track and the music video as "gorgeously surreal" and "ethereal".

 On August 9, 2018, "The Carpenter's Son", the third and final single prior to the release of the album, was released.
 Chris DeVille of Stereogum praised the track, saying the song "is Nothing at their most serene.
 Over the course of eight minutes, it undergoes a bit of dynamic fluctuation, but mostly it's a gorgeous slow-drift that demonstrates how powerful Nothing can be without ever roaring the way they often do".